Use Case

 Use this as your first production migration path

-• Keep existing consumer contracts intact
+- Keep existing consumer contracts intact

-• Move analytics logic into typed definitions
+- Move the query logic into one typed definition